 There are also several multiplayer modes for playing with up to three friends (at home, not online).
 However, the developers don't seem to have given much thought to adapting the game's original console controls for Macs or PCs.
 The speed of the game means that using a keyboard and is almost impossible, so you'll need a brace of USB game controllers in order to enjoy the multiplayer options.

 World Of Tanks has been around on various platforms since 2010, but there's never been a proper Mac version available (although it is possible for braver gamers to get the Windows version running on a Mac by using the CrossOver software from Codeweavers).

 However, this mobile version called World Of Tank Blitz was released for iOS and Android in 2014 and has recently been converted for the Mac, so we can finally join in with the tank-busting fun as well.

 The game itself is really quite simple.
 A brief tutorial lets you choose your first tank from a selection used by countries such as Britain, the US, Germany and Russia, and then guides you through the basics of steering your tank and firing weapons.
 You're then thrown into an online battle in which two teams of seven players compete to blow each other up first.

 It's as simple and addictive as that, with games played on a variety of levels that range from the streets of Europe to rocky deserts and US industrial zones.
 Defeating enemies earns you experience points and bags of gold, which you can use to upgrade your tank and research new types of armour and weaponry.
 And, of course, as it's a free-to-play game, you also have the option of coughing up hard cash to pay for upgrades if you want.
-The combat can seem a bit simple and repetitive after a while, and Blitz definitely works best on mobile devices where you can dip in and out whenever you feel like it, but it's certainly addictive and it's good news that I can finally join in with my PC friends who have been bugging me about the game for ages.
+The combat can seem a bit simple and repetitive after a while, and Blitz definitely works best on mobile devices where you can dip in and out whenever you feel like it, but it's certainly addictive and it's good news that we can finally join in with our PC friends.